NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 Create a vGPU license configuration file by `licensing an NVIDIA vGPU <https://docs.nvidia.com/grid/latest/grid-licensing-user-guide/index.html#licensing-grid-vgpu-linux-config-file>`_, omitting the steps for restarting the ``nvidia-gridd`` service and confirming that the service has obtained a license.

+Generate and download a NLS client license token.
+Please refer to Section 4.6 of the `NLS User Guide <https://docs.nvidia.com/license-system/latest/pdf/nvidia-license-system-user-guide.pdf>`_ for instructions.

+Rename the NLS client license token that you downloaded to ``client_configuration_token.tok``.

-From the vGPU license configuration file, create the ``licensing-config`` ConfigMap object in the ``gpu-operator-resources`` namespace:
+Create the ``licensing-config`` ConfigMap object in the ``gpu-operator-resources`` namespace.
+Both the vGPU license configuration file and the NLS client license token will be added to this ConfigMap:

 .. code-block:: console

     $ kubectl create configmap licensing-config \
-        -n gpu-operator-resources --from-file=/etc/nvidia/gridd.conf
+        -n gpu-operator-resources --from-file=<path>/gridd.conf --from-file=<path>/client_configuration_token.tok

 Create an image pull secret in the ``gpu-operator-resources`` namespace for the private registry that contains the containerized NVIDIA vGPU software graphics driver for Linux for